Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 • Keep cool

-Following these tips will help ensure safe consumption for many months, but always be diligent and check peppers for any signs of mold before consuming.
-If you’re unsure, always better to be safe and throw them out.
+Following these tips will help ensure safe consumption for many months, but always check your dried peppers for any signs of mold before consuming.
+If something seems off, it is always better to be safe and throw them out.

 Tip: Store dried peppers in multiple containers so that if one becomes moldy, not all are lost.